picario/xpoapi/doc/Designs/Full Design Overview.md

 #Full Design Information

 To open the design file information pop-up simply double click on a scene file or click on the ‘Full design info’ button on the right side of the Design Overview page.<br/>
-The Design information window is divided in to the following options: Overview, Settings, Labels, Properties, Restrictions, Security, Default Scene, Attachments, Relations and Rendering.
+The Design information window is divided into the following options: Overview, Settings, Labels, Properties, Restrictions, Security, Default Scene, Attachments, Relations and Rendering.
 <br/><br/>

 ####Overview